husarnet/kata-example/README.md

 sudo docker run --rm -it \
 --env HOSTNAME='my-container-1' \
 --env JOINCODE='fc94:b01d:1803:8dd8:3333:2222:1234:1111/xxxxxxxxxxxxxxxxx' \
+--volume husarnet-ssh-v:/var/lib/husarnet \
--v my-container-1-v:/var/lib/husarnet \
+--volume husarnet-ssh-keys:/srv/sshd \
--v /dev/net/tun:/dev/net/tun \
+--device /dev/net/tun \
 --cap-add NET_ADMIN \
 --sysctl net.ipv6.conf.all.disable_ipv6=0 \
-docker-example
+--runtime kata-runtime \
+kata-example
 ```

 description:
 - `HOSTNAME='my-container-1'` - is an easy to use hostname, that you can use instead of Husarnet IPv6 addr to access your container over the internet
 - `JOINCODE='fc94:b01d:1803:8dd8:3333:2222:1234:1111/xxxxxxxxxxxxxxxxx'` - is an unique Join Code from your Husarnet network.
 You will find it at **https://app.husarnet.com -> choosen network -> `[Add element]` button ->  `join code` tab**
-- `-v my-container-1-v:/var/lib/husarnet` - you need to make `/var/lib/husarnet` as a volume to preserve it's state for example if you would like to update the image your container is based on.
-If you would like to run multiple containers on your host machine remember to provide unique volume name for each container (in our case `HOSTNAME-v`).
+- `--volume husarnet-ssh-v:/var/lib/husarnet` - you need to make `/var/lib/husarnet` a volume to preserve it's state.
+I.e. in case you would like to update the image your container is based on.
+If you would like to run multiple containers on your host machine remember to provide unique volume name for each container.

 ----------